LibreOffice/core/static/README.wasm.md

 This module provides support for building LibreOffice as WASM, with the Emscripten toolchain.

-You can build LibreOffice core for WASM for two separate purposes:
-Either to produce a WASM binary of LibreOffice as such, using Qt5 as the GUI, or just compiling the LibreOffice code to WASM libraries without any UI for use in other software that has the UI, like Collabora Online.
+You can build LibreOffice for WASM for two separate purposes: 1) Either to produce a WASM binary of LibreOffice as such, using Qt5 for its GUI, or 2) just compiling LibreOffice core ("LibreOffice Technology") to WASM without any UI for use in other software that provides the UI, like Collabora Online built as WASM.

 The first purpose was the original reason for the WASM port and this document was originally written with that in mind.
 For the second